Transverse Singularities of Minimal Two-Valued Graphs in Arbitrary Codimension

 There are very few results about the nature of the singular set of a minimal submanifold in arbitrary codimension.
 Allard's seminal work in this area (\cite{allard}) shows only that the singular set is closed and nowhere dense.
 In light of the simple example of a transverse union of hyperplanes, the optimal dimension estimate for the singular set (of an $n$-dimensional stationary integral varifold) would be $\dim_{\cH}(\sing V) \leq n-1$, but the possibility of a singular set with positive $\cH^n$ measure, \emph{i.e.} a `fat Cantor set'-like singular set, has not been ruled out.
-Despite this, sharp dimension estimates for the singular set have been obtained in various special cases, most notably for area-minimizing surfaces (integral currents) in the celebrated work of Almgren (\cite{almgrenbig}), but also for minimal Lipschitz graphs via the combined work of Allard (\cite{allard}), Allard -- Almgren (\cite{allardalmgrenstructure}), Barbosa (\cite{barbosaextrinsic}) and Lawson -- Osserman (\cite{lawsonosserman}).
-There are even fewer examples where, in arbitrary codimension, a more detailed analysis of the singular set has been possible (\emph{e.g.} gaining precise asymptotics on approach to singularities or proving uniqueness of tangent cones).
+Despite this, sharp dimension estimates for the singular set have been obtained in various special cases, most notably for area-minimizing surfaces (\emph{i.e.} integral currents) in the celebrated work of Almgren (\cite{almgrenbig}).
+The same result has recently been obtained by De Lellis and Spadaro in a series of works \cite{despadQ, despadmultiple, despadregularityI, despadregularityII, despadregularityIII}.
+A sharp dimension estimate for the singular set is also known for minimal Lipschitz graphs via the combined work of Allard (\cite{allard}), Allard -- Almgren (\cite{allardalmgrenstructure}), Barbosa (\cite{barbosaextrinsic}) and Lawson -- Osserman (\cite{lawsonosserman}).
+However, there are even fewer examples where, in arbitrary codimension, a more detailed analysis of the singular set has been possible (\emph{e.g.} gaining precise asymptotics on approach to singularities or proving uniqueness of tangent cones).
 Of particular note are the following cases: The $n=1$ case (a complete description of one-dimensional stationary varifolds was given by Allard and Almgren in \cite{allardalmgrenstructure}), the two-dimensional area-minimizing case (uniqueness of tangent cones is due to White: \cite{whiteuniqueness}, and complete regularity Chang: \cite{changtwodimcurr}) and the work of Simon (\cite{simoncylindrical}) on `multiplicity one classes' of minimal submanifolds, in which he introduced techniques designed to control the linearization of the minimal surface operator (the `blow-up') at certain singular minimal cones.
 Since Simon's work, the blow-up method has been adapted by Wickramasekera to some codimension 1 settings in which the multiplicity one hypothesis does not hold (in \cite{wickrigidity}, \cite{wick08} and \cite{wickgeneral}, Wickramasekera studies certain higher multiplicity singularities of stable hypersurfaces).